p01K/spark-tests/README.md

 # spark-tests
 *p01K*

-Set of Apache Spark microbenchmarks(that hopefully strerr the Spark scheduler), to test an alternative scheduing mechanism.
+Set of Apache Spark microbenchmarks(that hopefully stress the Spark scheduler), to test an alternative scheduling mechanism.

 In order to build you have built the https://github.com/p01K/spark01 Spark mirror, (distScheduling branch)